Surgical Technology Overview

 - Holding retractors, cutting sutures, counting sponges, needles and supplies

-If this sounds like the career for you, consider ECPI University’s School of Health Science, Medical Careers Institute (MCI).
+If this sounds like the career for you, consider ECPI University’s College of Health Science, Medical Careers Institute (MCI).
 Through MCI’s year-round schedule, you can earn an Associate of Applied Science Degree in Health Science – Surgical Technology in just 1.5 years.

 - Program Description